-The symptoms of a CMV infection vary depending upon the age and health of the person who is infected, and how the infection occurred.
+The symptoms of a CMV infection vary depending on the age and health of a child, and the number of times a child has had it.

-Although CMV infections that occur in kids after the newborn period usually don't cause significant illness, some infants and young children may develop pneumonia, hepatitis (inflammation of the liver), or a rash.
+Although CMV infections that happen in kids after the newborn period usually don't cause significant illness, some kids may develop pneumonia, hepatitis (inflammation of the liver), or a rash.

 Older kids and teens who become infected may have mono-like symptoms, including fatigue, muscle aches, headache, fever, and enlarged liver and spleen.
-These symptoms are generally mild and usually last only 2 to 3 weeks.
+These symptoms tend to be mild and usually last only 2 to 3 weeks.

-If symptoms of CMV do appear, how long they last varies depending on how the infection occurs and the age and general health of the patient.
+If symptoms of CMV do appear, how long they last depends on how the infection happens and the age and general health of the person who has it.
 For example, serious CMV infections before birth may cause developmental problems that affect a child for a lifetime.
 On the other hand, infection in teens may last only 2 to 3 weeks and cause no lasting problems.

 How it Spreads